Introduction to the Stock Market

 There’s no reason not to, its convenient and is as good as an IOU.
 However, when you lend you lose your voting rights.
 When you short sell, the short seller gives the owner of the stock an IOU of the same share.

-The person in physical possession of stock certificate.
+The person who is in physical possession of the stock certificate.

-How does the firm know who to pay the dividend to?
+4. How does the firm know who to pay the dividend?

-If a company pays out dividend and the owner has lent the stock, then the person who has borrowed the stock has to pay the actual owner.
+If a company pays out a dividend and the owner has lent the share, then the person who has borrowed the stock has to pay the actual owner.
 Also, ownership is tracked by a transfer agent.

-Short seller gets cash (interest) and has to pay dividends.
-So, rate of return = interest received – dividends paid.
+The short seller gets cash (interest) and has to pay dividends.
+So, the rate of return = interest received – dividends paid.

 For example, there are 1 million genuine shares and 2 million IOU’s (hypothetical shares).
-If all 2 million IOUs are demanded at once then the short seller has to buy 1 million shares, which increases the price of the share and the short seller loses.
+If the stock owner demands all 2 million IOUs at once, then the short seller has to buy 1 million shares, which increases the price of the share and the short seller loses.

-The short seller doesn’t pay interest however actual interest if disguised as a trading fee.
+The short seller doesn’t pay interest on the borrowed stock.
+However, actual interest is disguised as a trading fee.

-What is the effect on stock price with the issuance of new stock?
+9. What is the impact on stock price with the issuance of new stock?